matrix-org/matrix-spec-proposals/specification/00_basis.rst

 Each user's home server stores a "presence list" for that user.
 This stores a list of other user IDs the user has chosen to add to it.
 To be added to this list, the user being added must receive permission from the list owner.
-Once granted, both user's HS(es) store this information.
+Once granted, both user's HSes store this information.
 Since such subscriptions are likely to be bidirectional, HSes may wish to automatically accept requests when a reverse subscription already exists.